-Spring 2 2022
+Spring 2 2023

 Welcome back to our Spring term 2 in Foundation 2.
 We hope you all had a nice holiday and did some nice things with your family.
-This half term is an important half term as we are traveling through Lent, preparing to remember the importance of what Jesus did for us all on Good Friday.
+This half term is an important half term as we are travelling through Lent, preparing to remember the importance of what Jesus did for us all on Good Friday.
 Our RE journey in school will support the children in understanding why Easter is an important time of year for us as Christians.

-St Joseph’s Feast Day
+St Joseph’s Day

 Our topic this half term is called Joy and Sorrow.